kyverno/website/content/en/policies/other/restrict_loadbalancer.md

 ---
 type: "docs"
-title: Disallow Service Type LoadBalancer
+title: No Loadbalancer Service
-linkTitle: Disallow Service Type LoadBalancer
+linkTitle: No Loadbalancer Service
-weight: 25
+weight: 24
 description: >
     Sample policy to restrict use of Service type LoadBalancer.
 ---